WillGolden80742/DesmataMenos/README.md

 Import the SQL database
 Configure database access in the api/.env file
 Access the project root directory on your web server
-## License

-This project is licensed under the MIT License.
-See the LICENSE: LICENSE file for more details.

 ## Credits